collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
+When you try to edit a repository that you do not have read/write access to, GitHub will automatically fork the repo to your user account.
+After you commit the change, you can submit a pull request.
+Or, you can click the "Fork" button.

 "Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."

 A fork is a copy of the repo in your user account that you can make your proposed changed to.
 The fork will be an exact copy at the time that it was forked, in your account, with your username in the URL.
 You will be the only person with read/write access to it unless you give read/write access to someone else.
 If you make changes to it, the repo you want to contribute to will not be affected unless you submit a pull request and it is accepted.